Kernel-Elastic Autoencoder for Molecular Design: Result

 Additionally, CKAE performance was assessed as compared to direct search from the ZINC250K training set.
 For each of the 800 molecules, its similarity value with respect to all other 250K entries was calculated, and the compound with the highest PLogP value that remained within the 0.4 Tanimoto similarity constraint was identified.
 This particular outcome is labeled ``ZINC250K'' in Table~\ref{table:Constrained_Optimization}.

-It is worth noting that the CKAE model exhibits an impressive reconstruction rate of nearly 100\%.
-This indicates that the encoder is able to determine the most accurate representation of the molecule in latent space, which makes searching around the molecules much more efficient.
-To highlight this advantage, we further compared CKAE to direct search using randomly sampled latent vectors with different conditions (e.g., a range of PLogP values from -10 to 10 scanned with a step size of 0.1).
-At each step, instead of using encoder provided latent vectors.
+We further compared CKAE to direct search using randomly sampled latent vectors with different conditions (PLogP values from -10 to 10 scanned with a step size of 0.1).
+At each step, instead of using encoder-provided latent vectors.
 800 vectors were randomly sampled from the latent space and decoded using beam search with a beam size of 15.
 The outcomes of this search are marked as ``Random Search'' in Table~\ref{table:Constrained_Optimization}.

-CKAE yielded better results than simply searching over the entire ZINC250K dataset, demonstrating the advantage of using a generative model.
-Additionally, the CKAE protocol samples ten times fewer molecules per target than random search, while achieving better performance, demonstrating the strength of exact reconstructions.